 Wise advice from someone who watched me frantically push items around my room (unsuccessfully “tidying”) in anticipation of hosting a gathering.
 Reorganizing can seem tedious as you pick up, put down, and rearrange items over and over again.
 With everything you’ve chosen to keep arranged in plain view, step back and assess the emptiness of the area to be organized.

-Our recent post: Is Your Desk Dressed for Success gives an in-depth overview of how to approach organizing your space.
+This post - Is Your Desk Dressed for Success - gives an in-depth overview of how to approach organizing your space.
 An excerpt from the reorganization section:

 What is the most efficient place for [the item in question] to go?
 Consider the flow of your day, what needs to be within arm’s length, and what should be within your line of sight.
 For example, if you reach for a certain item regularly, don’t put it out of reach in an awkward place.
 If you notice you’re consistently late to meetings, put a clock in a more prominent place.